Meniscus Tear Injury and Surgery

 Ross Hauser, MD.

-Dr. Hauser explains the various non-surgical treatments for Meniscal tear injury, this article highlights:
+Dr. Hauser explains the various non-surgical treatments for Meniscus tear injury, this article highlights:

-- single stem cell therapy injection following meniscus knee surgery can provide knee pain relief
+- Stem Cell Therapy regrows meniscus tissue.
+A single stem cell therapy injection following meniscus knee surgery can provide knee pain relief

 - doctors document meniscus tissue regrowth